shubinternet/manager/README.md

 - unless there are a lot of you, we'll start with half an hour weekly, and adjust to what works; not always needed, but nice to have the time set aside.
 - conversations about goals (qv) and performance reviews will probably be longer.
 - I may have things I want to discuss, but you own the agenda for these conversations.  they can be, but these are not required to be status meetings.
 Slack/IM is better for status anyway.
+- Also I will try to not wait for a 1:1 for important feedback.
+1:1s are for catching up and nurturing our relationship.
 - I'm probably in a lot of meetings but you will have dibs to any time not already booked, and can probably pre-empt my time if it is already booked.
+My calendar is *usually* current.
 - You can always reach out over IM.

 #### Goals